nikitavoloboev/data/programming-languages/go/go.md

 # [Go](https://golang.org)
-Go is currently my favourite programming language.
+Go is currently my favorite programming language.

 I mostly love the tooling around it like [VS Code](../../text-editors/vs-code/vs-code.md) and its [Go plugin](https://github.com/Microsoft/vscode-go).
 The powerful  `go` command line tool and the rich ecosystem of libraries and tools that people have built.